-The system features a diverter valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
-There is also a water heater bypass valve to avoid filling the water heater with antifreeze.
-This feature is located near the water pump in the water center or utility compartment.
+The system features a Winterization (diverter) valve with siphon tube to draw non-toxic RV water system antifreeze into the waterlines.
+There is also a Water Heater Bypass valve to avoid filling the water heater with antifreeze.

-Leave bypass valve in NORMAL FLOW position if draining water and blowing out waterlines.
+Leave Bypass valve in NORMAL FLOW position if draining water and blowing out waterlines.
 Place in BYPASS position ONLY when using antifreeze solution in waterlines.